 When working with a counsellor you feel comfortable and confident with, the counselling process allows you to explore your feelings to gain greater clarity and solve problems.
 Counselling is different from talking to a trusted friend or family member.
 Speaking with a trained therapist who is not biased can provide you with different perspectives on issues you're struggling with.

-"The life I have now, thanks to the work I have done with Peak Resilience, is a thousand percent better than the life I came to Jennifer with.
+"The life I have now, thanks to the work I have done with Peak Resilience, is a thousand percent better than the life I came in with.
 For that I am eternally thankful." -V.W.

 "I was really nervous to start counselling because it meant I was acknowledging I needed help.
 The only regret I have about this whole experience is that I didn't start sooner!
 I feel so comfortable and supported in our sessions and now I'm embracing my strengths and actually reaching my goals, which was something I didn't think was possible before." - M.S.